WaxMoon/MultiApp/README.md

 In addition, we will continue to fix problems and update opensdk code to provide you with the best experience.

+## Best practice

+Maybe you can goto [here](https://github.com/WaxMoon/MultiAppDemo) and download code

 ### **You can watch the following videos to understand our capabilities**

 [Without install Google play to enjoy](https://github.com/WaxMoon/MultiApp/blob/5fc33308ca9fd651ce7be2a5bab53160d5303426/docs/res/github_gp.mp4) <----> [Multiple open facebook](https://github.com/WaxMoon/MultiApp/blob/5fc33308ca9fd651ce7be2a5bab53160d5303426/docs/res/github_fb.mp4)